ertgl/cx-tagged-template/README.md

 <details>
   <summary>
     <strong>
-      Example: Discarding values from the stack
+      Discarding values from the stack
     </strong>
   </summary>